Dignitary Protection Service: History

+Organization

 The squad is based in the capital Wellington, where the majority of foreign diplomatic missions are.
 Officers are experienced members of the New Zealand Police, who pass the DPS course at the Royal New Zealand Police College.
 The course has training on topics such as diplomatic immunity and unarmed combat.
 Squad members usually operate in plain clothes, and all genders can be squad members.